-The academic program was further strengthened in 1957 with establishment of the Honors College.
+The academic program was further strengthened in 1957 with the establishment of the Honors College and in 1965 with the formation of the new semi-autonomous Justin S. Morrill College.
 Michigan State University has a selective admissions policy.
 Nearly 80 percent of its new freshmen come from the top quarter of their high school graduating classes.